fullstaq-labs/sqedule/SERVER-ADMIN-GUIDE.md

 During startup, the Sqedule server checks whether the database schema is up-to-date.
 If not then it will automatically migrate the database schema to the latest version.

 Schema database migration is not concurrency-safe.
-This is the main reason why Sqedule currently [does not support running multiple concurrent instances](#multi-instance-safety).
+This is the main reason why Sqedule currently [does not support running multiple concurrent instances](#multi-instance-safety) in its default configuration.

 ### Manual database schema migration